Enzo Amore Has No Idea That King Kong Bundy And George ‘The Animal’ Steele Are Two Different People

 The wrestling world was filled with sadness on Tuesday morning as news of King Kong Bundy’s passing began making the rounds.
 The giant among men had a long career in the ring with WWE and other promotions while also appearing in a number of films during his life.
 Numerous wrestling personalities and fans paid tribute to him and honored his memory on Tuesday, but Enzo Amore just couldn’t do it right.

-Inquisitr reported that David Herro, Bundy’s long-time friend and promoted, confirmed the news of the former WWF/WWE superstar’s passing.
+The Inquisitr reported that David Herro, Bundy’s long-time friend and promoted, confirmed the news of the former WWF/WWE superstar’s passing.
 King Kong Bundy was 61-years-old and his cause of death has not yet been revealed.

 It appears as if Bundy’s death may have been quite sudden an unexpected as he was active on Twitter not long before he passed away.
 He also was scheduled for a number of upcoming events going into mid-April which means he was well enough to travel and make those appearances with the fans.